kennychua/SeleniumGridInABox/README.md

 Notes
 ------
--browsers do up update automatically.
+- XXXbrowsers do up update automatically.
 This is intentional to preserve the consistency of tests
-- how to uninstall service?
+- XXXhow to uninstall service?
-- how to view logs
+- XXXhow to view logs